-Brands following track B (audited LME RFA track) or track C (published LME RFA track) are required to fill out the LME Red Flag Assessment template.
-The document must be submitted to the LME in English, but is provided in seven additional languages for reference.
+Brands following track B (audited LME RFA track) or track C (published LME RFA track) are required to fill out the LME Red Flag Assessment template and the embedded Red Flag Assessment Workbook.

 Brands sourcing solely from secondary materials for the entire duration of the reporting period are exempt from the implementation of the OECD Guidance.
-Instead, these Brands are required to fill out the LME secondary material sourcing attestation form.
+Instead, these Brands are required to fill out the LME secondary material sourcing attestation form following Track D.

 Guidance notes and webinars